edvein-rin/dotfiles/README.md

 2. Configure Delta.
 3. Remove simple adblock from drun.
 4. Customize vim for simple file edit and nvim for more complex.
+5. Fix not ability to type H, J, K, L in terminal.

 ### Data
 ```js